 All our residents have their own front door and value their independence while remaining part of a community.
 Being close to Bedford’s town centre, they can also enjoy what it has to offer while knowing they have the security of a live-in warden.
 All residents can contact the clerk, warden or any trustee if they have a worry, however small.
 The weekly maintenance contribution (WMC) includes all the utility costs so the only extra bills are council tax and telephone.

 The clerk carries out day-to-day management of the charity while the trustees look after governance and strategy.
 The warden checks on the residents daily and is responsible for the site in general.
 There are two deputy wardens who cover for days off and holidays.
-We have a handyman who deals with minor repairs and a caretaker and cleaner who, between them, keep the common areas clean and tidy.
+We have a handyman who deals with minor repairs and a caretaker, gardener and cleaner who, between them, keep the common areas clean and tidy.